cjdb/deprecated-blog/blog/2018/05/15/prepping-yourself-to-conceptify-algorithms.md

 # Prepping Yourself to Conceptify Algorithms

+**cjdb.com.au/blog/2018/05/15/prepping-yourself-to-conceptify-algorithms is now deprecated and will be removed in 2025.
+Please update references to https://blog.cjdb.xyz/prepping-yourself-to-conceptify-algorithms to preserve link integrity moving forward.**

 Ever since I found out about concepts, I've been fascinated with them.
 The other day, I was playing a party game, and the question the game asked some of my friends was "If CHRIS had a nightclub, what would their secret password be?".
 The first answer was 'typename T', and the winning answer (by